 Early performance numbers of Plasma look highly encouraging.
 Compared to ForestDB, Plasma performance numbers(while being used as a storage engine for Couchbase Indexes) are in a different and a higher echelon.
 Plasma is light years ahead in terms of Latency and Throughput, while the Disk Footprints, Initial and Incremental Load Times have reduced by significant multiples when compared with ForestDB.

-Our Couchbase customers can try out the 5.0 Beta [Click Here to Download] and experience the power and magic of Plasma.
+Our Couchbase customers can try out the Couchbase Server 5.0 and experience the power and magic of Plasma.
 Plasma is only available with Couchbase EE.
 For our existing EE customers, we will be providing a seamless upgrade path from ForestDB to Plasma(details coming soon).

 We would love to hear from you.
 You can leave your comments at our Forum.